Skip to main content

 • a person was the owner, lessee or occupier of the land on which the disposal was made.

-If the circumstances above are established, the WRA does not need to show that the person did, in fact, knowingly cause or knowingly permit the disposal to be made; the charging condition will be presumed to be met unless the person satisfies the WRA (or the tribunal) otherwise.
+If the above are established, we do not need to show the person did, in fact, knowingly cause/permit the disposal to be made.
+The charging condition will be presumed to be met.
+Unless the person satisfies us (or the tribunal) otherwise.

 • took reasonable efforts to prevent the waste from being dumped on their land (for example, sturdy fencing)

-• took reasonable efforts to have the waste removed (for example, contacted a registered waste carrier regarding removal)
+• took reasonable efforts to have the waste removed (for example, contacted a registered waste carrier to arrange removal)

-• actively assisted in any (potential) environmental action against the offenders (for example, contacted the police, local authority or NRW about the waste and/or helped them in their investigations)
+• actively assisted in any (potential) enforcement action against the offenders (for example, contacted the police, local authority or Natural Resources Wales about the waste / helped them in their investigations)

-• had no knowledge of the waste, and couldn’t reasonably have had knowledge (for example, given where the waste was deposited, the size of estate)
+• Did not know of the waste disposal, and could not reasonably have known (for example, given where waste was deposited, size of estate)

-This is not an exhaustive list of relevant factors and the WRA will consider the full circumstances of a disposal and the evidence available in deciding whether it is satisfied that the presumption is overturned in any individual case.
+We’ll consider the full circumstances of a disposal and available evidence in deciding whether it’s satisfied that the presumption is overturned in any individual case.

-Ordinarily, there will be a two-stage procedure for establishing liability to LDT for unauthorised disposals: a preliminary notice and a charging notice.
-However, in some circumstances, the Welsh Revenue Authority (WRA) may issue a charging notice, without having issued a preliminary notice.
-If the WRA issues a charging notice, whether or not preceded by a preliminary notice, the liability to LDT is established as set out in that notice.
+However, in some cases, we may, issue a charging notice without issuing a preliminary notice.
+If we issue a charging notice, whether or not preceded by a preliminary notice, the liability to LDT is established as set out in that notice.

 Preliminary notice

-The WRA may issue a preliminary notice to a person where it appears that one or more unauthorised disposals have been made and the person meets the charging condition.
+We may issue a preliminary notice to a person where it appears that:

 The preliminary notice must do the following: